Skip to main content

 Inventory naming conventions

-The Inventory Number is the unique identifier given by the genebank to an individual inventory lot.
+The Inventory Number is the unique identifier assigned by the genebank to an individual inventory lot.

-GGCE builds the Inventory Number from four components: the Inventory Prefix, Number, Suffix, and Type.
+In GGCE, the Inventory Number is constructed from four components: the Inventory Prefix, Number, Suffix, and Type.
 The concatenation of these four components represents the complete Inventory Number.
-The combination of the four fields must be unique in the database.
+Their combination must be unique in the database.

 image070.jpg

 The fourth field, Inventory Type, is appended to the previous three values and the resulting string becomes the unique identifier of the inventory item.
-This last field indicates in what form the germplasm exists: seed, plant, rhizome, in vitro, etc.
+This last field indicates the form of germplasm: seed, plant, rhizome, in vitro, etc.

 Similar to accession identifiers, you can generate the second field, the Inventory Number field, by entering a -1 in the field.